AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The :guilabel:`Clipboard` view graphically displays what's currently stored in the clipboard.
-Open it via the :menuselection:`Tools --> Views --> Clipboard`.
+Open it via the :menuselection:`Tools --> Views --> Clipboard` menu.

 That view displays a list of entries, each of which is associated with one level of the clipboard.
-The text displayed for each entry is its first line containing non blank characters with leading characters discarded.
+The text displayed for each entry is its first line containing non blank characters with leading characters omitted.
 GPS prepends or appends `[...]` if the entry is truncated.
 If you hover over an entry, a tooltip pops up displaying all lines in the entry.

 In addition, one entry has an arrow on its left.
-This indicates the entry to be pasted if you select the menu :menuselection:`Edit --> Paste`.
-If you select instead the menu :menuselection:`Edit --> Paste Previous`, the entry below that is inserted instead.
+This indicates the entry to be pasted if you select the :menuselection:`Edit --> Paste` menu.
+If you instead select the :menuselection:`Edit --> Paste Previous` menu, the entry below that is inserted instead.

-If you double-click on any of these entries, GPS inserts the corresponding text in the current editor and make the entry you click current, so selecting :menuselection:`Edit --> Paste` or the equivalent shortcut will insert that same entry again.
+If you double-click any of these entries, GPS inserts the corresponding text in the current editor and makes the entry you click current, so selecting :menuselection:`Edit --> Paste` or the equivalent shortcut will insert that same entry again.

 The local toolbar in the clipboard view provides two buttons:

 * :guilabel:`Append To Previous`.

   The selected entry is appended to the one below and removed from the clipboard so that selecting :menuselection:`Edit --> Paste` pastes the two entries simultaneously.
 Use this when you want to copy lines from separate places in a file, merge them, and paste them together one or more times later, using a single operation.

 * :guilabel:`Remove`.

   The selected entry is removed from the clipboard.

 The :guilabel:`Clipboard` view content is preserved between GPS sessions.
 However very large entries are removed and replaced with an entry saying